Disney+ Growth Design

 Expansion | Accounts Created, Purchases Completed, Partnerships |

-Each pod had the autonomy to self-organize around their tactics and processes needed to deliver against the KPIs.
-They mostly found a 2 week cadence of ceremonies to stay in sync, prioritize work, flatten issues, and break out working groups.
+Each pod had the autonomy to define their ways of working, but generally, they found a 2-week cadence of ceremonies to stay in sync, prioritize work, flatten issues, and break out working groups.

 Outcomes

 Over the 18 months from inception until Launch, I grew the Growth team to 1 Design Manager, 1 Principal Designer, 5 product designers, 2 researchers, and 1 program manager.
-We also had specialists embedded in the growth team from our Motion Studio, Prototyping, Design Systems, and International UX teams.
+We also had specialists from our Motion Studio, Prototyping, Design Systems, and International UX teams embedded in the growth team.

-I was able to mentor two new designer leaders into positions leading their own teams, with autonomy to deliver against clear KPIs.
+I mentored two new designer leaders into positions leading their teams, with the autonomy to deliver against clear KPIs.

-Writing these with our cross-functional team made these real living ideas that you would hear people say while collaborating.
+We established Experience Principles for Disney+ because we've seen them improve the quality of design decisions on complex projects.
+Writing these with our cross-functional team made these real living ideas that people would say while collaborating.

 - Minimize and humanize legal language.

-While this may all sound obvious, it wasn't how many of our competitors were operating in 2018.
-It was also not how Disney had operated and required significant stakeholder education, reinforced by our 3rd tenet.
+This sounds obvious, but it wasn't how our competitors were operating in 2018, or how Disney operated.
+This mindset shift required significant stakeholder education, reinforced by our 3rd tenet.

 Disney had already been on a long and steady brand transformation to appeal to all ages, especially adults without kids.
 It's not just for families.
 The acquisition of Lucasfilm, StarWars, and Fox are examples of the new content strategy, as is a forthcoming redesign of EPCOT at Walt Disney World.

-We targeted several business metrics with the design: CVR, LTV, and AARPU.
+We targeted several business metrics with the design: CVR, LTV, and MRR.
 The commitment we made to shareholders for the first two years of operation was a singular KPI:

 net subscribers.